jhumelsine/jhumelsine.github.io/table-of-contents.md

 Interpreter allows software developers to design and implement their own Domain-Specific Languages (DSLs).
 Interpreter is not just the pinnacle of Composable Design Patterns, but I feel it shares the top spot of all design patterns along with the Visitor Design Pattern.

-Interpreter is not a difficult pattern to design or implement, but it's a difficult pattern comprehend.
+Interpreter is not a difficult pattern to design or implement, but it's a difficult pattern to comprehend.
 Interpreter required multiple blog entries to do it justice.

 * [Interpreter](https://jhumelsine.github.io/2024/03/12/interpreter-design-pattern-introduction.html) - Introduction and overview
 * [Domain-Specific Languages](https://jhumelsine.github.io/2024/03/18/interpreter-design-pattern-dsls.html) - Domain-Specific Languages solve domain-specific problems succinctly